realworldocaml/book/en/16a-inside-the-runtime.md

 table, and clears any weak references that are still pointing into the minor heap.
 The collector then empties the `weak-ref` table and the minor heap.

+### Collecting the major heap

+The major heap collections operates incrementally, as the amount of memory being tracked is a lot larger than the minor heap.
+The major collector can be in any of a number of phases:

++ `Phase_idle`
++ `Phase_mark`
+    + `Subphase_main`: main marking phase
+    + `Subphase_weak1`: clear weak pointers
+    + `Subphase_weak2`: remove dead weak arrays, observe finalized values
+    + `Subphase_final`: initialise for the sweep phase
++ `Phase_sweep`

+### Marking the major heap

+Marking maintains an array of gray blocks, `gray_vals`.
+It uses as them as a stack, pushing on a white block that is then colored gray, and popping off a gray block when it is scanned and colored black.
+The `gray_vals` array is allocated via *malloc(3)*, and there is a pointer, `gray_vals_cur`, to the next open spot in the array.

+The `gray_vals` array initially has 2048 elements.  `gray_vals_cur` starts at `gray_vals`, and increases until it reachs `gray_vals_end`, at which point the `gray_vals` array is doubled, as long as its size (in bytes) is less than 1/2^10th of the heap size (`caml_stat_heap_size`).
+When the gray vals is of its maximum allowed size, it isn't grown any further, and the heap is marked as impure (`heap_is_pure=0`), and last half of `gray_vals` is ignored (by setting `gray_vals_cur` back to the middle of the `gray_vals` array.

+If the marking is able to complete using just the gray list, it will.
+Otherwise, once the gray list is emptied, the mark phase will observe that the heap is impure and initiate a backup approach to marking.
+In this approach it marks the heap as pure and then walks through the entire heap block by block, in increasing order of memory address.
+If it finds a gray block, it adds it to the gray list and does a DFS marking using the gray list as a stack in the usual way.
+Once the scan of the complete heap is finished, the mark phase checks again whether the heap has again become impure, and if so initiates another scan.
+These full-heap scans will continue until a successful scan completes without overflowing the gray list.

+(_avsm_: I need to clarify this more, possibly a diagram too.
+It's not really clear what the implications of an impure heap are atm)